Imagine Hypnotics Phone: 919-745-1225 E-Mail

 Is hypnosis recognized by the medical and health professions?

-Yes, hypnosis is recognized by many medical and health care professionals.
-The number of professionals utilizing hypnosis as part of their approach to comprehensive wellness is increasing as the benefits of the mind / body connection becomes more and more evident to both the practitioner and their clients.
+Hypnosis is recognized by many medical and healthcare professionals.
+The number of professionals utilizing hypnosis as part of their approach to comprehensive wellness is increasing as the benefits of the mind/body connection become more and more evident to both the practitioner and their clients.